RoboticsTeam4904/FirstRepo/README.md

 # FirstRepo
 Educational Repo for New Members

-Add your control challenge code to the repo, then commit, and make a Pull Request.
+Add your name below on a new branch and create a pull request into master